offalynne/Input/docs/latest/Platform-Quirks.md

 - Many gamepads are not fully supported by iOS due to limited support offered by Apple.
 At the time of writing, XBox One and PlayStation 4 wireless gamepads are supported by iOS, as are MFi gamepads.
 For an up-to-date list, please check [Apple's communications](https://support.apple.com/en-us/HT210414).

+- Gamepad indices start at 1 instead of 0.
+Use source assignment or source hotswap features to avoid assigning players a gamepad index manually.

 - Users may find the Select (aka Share or View) gamepad button to cause unintended screenshot and video recording actions.
 These can be toggled on the OS at _Settings > General > Game Controller_

 ### Android